-Centralina's investment in capital assets for its governmental activities as of June 30, 2022 totals \$2,693,972 (net of accumulated depreciation and amortization).
-These assets include the financial software system, vehicles, furniture, fixtures and equipment, leasehold improvements and operating leases.
+Centralina's net investment in capital assets for its governmental activities as of June 30, 2023 totals \$278,781 (net of accumulated depreciation and amortization).
+These assets include the financial software system, vehicles, furniture, fixtures and equipment, leasehold improvements, and right-to-use lease assets.